pkelchte/h1b/README.md

 We filed -closely following these instructions- at the end of March 2016, got a Receipt Notice within days, next came an Approval Notice in December.
 If your visa situation is uncomplicated, you can definitely do it too!

 # H-1B Change of Employer
-Collection of information regarding the H-1B (specialty occupation) visa transfer, assuming the simplest case (beneficiary will work at the company's main office, there is no [EAR](http://www.bis.doc.gov/index.php/regulations/export-administration-regulations-ear#ccl)/ITAR data they will have access to, and the company is not H-1B dependent)
+This is a collection of information regarding the H-1B (specialty occupation) visa transfer, assuming the simplest case.
+The beneficiary already holds a valid H-1B visa, will work at the company's main office, there is no [EAR](http://www.bis.doc.gov/index.php/regulations/export-administration-regulations-ear#ccl)/ITAR data they will have access to, and the company is not H-1B dependent.

-Also, the codes and salaries in this document are specific to entry level Electrical Engineers in the Los Angeles County (Area Code: 31084).
+The codes and salaries in this document are specific to entry level Electrical Engineers in the Los Angeles County (Area Code: 31084).
 H-1B workers with other occupations in other regions should use the [FLC Data Center wizard](http://www.flcdatacenter.com/OESWizardStart.aspx) to obtain data for their prospective job.

 # Application Process